KyoHiki/Sediment_test_metaanalysis/README.md

 # What is this page?
 This page shows the R code for meta-analysis of spiked sediment toxicity tests with a crustacean *Hyalella azteca* and an insect *Chrionomus dilutus*.
-See the paper in Integrated Environmental Assessment and Management (Hiki et al., 2021, accepted; https://doi.org/10.1002/ieam.4413) for the details.
+See the paper in Integrated Environmental Assessment and Management (Hiki et al., 2021; https://doi.org/10.1002/ieam.4413) for the details.

 # Introduction